sajornad/AutoQuote/README.md

 # AutoQuote
-Create fast Quotes in PDF
+Create fast Quotes in PDF with scannable QR code for verification.

+#header
+ChatGPT helper